 For my PhD I investgated, and modelled. the global atmospheric circulation, investigating 'singularity' phases of the annual cycle (including air temperature).

 For my subsequent post-doctoral positions I have helped to develop weather-generator and 'pattern-scaling' techniques used in the production of climate-model-based climate scenarios, used to drive impact models.
-Most recently I built a stand-alone precipitation generator 'CRU_DDS' to transform global monthly precipitation data into daily sequences and, with Prof. Tim Osborn, modified the ClimGen pattern-scaler.
+As part of this work I built a stand-alone precipitation generator 'CRU_DDS' to transform global monthly precipitation data into daily sequences and, with Prof. Tim Osborn, modified the ClimGen pattern-scaler.

 In collaboration with German colleagues I also completed an upgrade to the LPJmL global hydrology and vegetation model, devising a groundwater storage scheme and used this addition to simulate potential changes in global groundwater store under IPCC-AR5 climate change scenarios.

 Most recently, as part of the UK Real Projections Project, I investigated the land-sea warming contrast in the observed record and CMIP5 GCM archive, updating recent estimates of the contrast and comparing aspects of the metric with simulated values.